 In the beginning

 Arapawa goats are susceptible to rain cold, wind and extreme heat.
-Easily accessible and appropriate shelter is not only a necessity, it is a legal requirement.
-Minimum guidelines are 1.52 metres for each goat.
+The easily accessible and appropriate shelter is not only a necessity, it is a legal requirement.
+The minimum guidelines are 1.52 metres for each goat.
 Shelters should be off the ground, easily accessible for cleaning, face away from the prevailing wind, and have a partially enclosed frontage.
 Allow extra shelters so goats at the bottom of the hierarchy can get away from bullies.
-Rubber matting (stall barn mats) make ideal flooring.
+Rubber matting (stall barn mats) makes ideal flooring.

 Goats are not sheep; they will not mow your lawns.
 The bulk of an Arapawa goat’s food should be good quality hay (allow 1 biscuit of hay per day), pasture and forage.
 Keep their food off the ground but avoid hay nets as goats tangle in them.
 Goats don’t share!
 Feed separately and have sufficient space and containers between them at feeding time.
 They should have access to fresh, clean water at all times.
 Warning: Feed grains in moderation.
 Goats die if fed too many grains at one time.
 Introduce them gradually and don’t give more than one cup per Arapawa goat per day.
 Any plant consumed in excess can be toxic, so offer additional fodder (including fruit, vegetables, herbs and supplements) in moderation.
 There is a comprehensive list of plants considered safe and plants considered poisonous to Arapawa goats in the practical guide for beginners (mentioned above).

 Arapawa goats are curious, playful animals that need stimulation to prevent boredom and developing behavioural problems.
 Enrichment can be offered by providing: companions, different foods and new objects to investigate (e.g. tree stumps, logs, raised planks, large tyres, seesaws, wooden benches, etc.) and places to hide.